Mobutu001/Ecommerce-PowerBI-Analysis/README.md

 - Data Storytelling
 - Stakeholder Reporting

+---

 ## Conclusion

 This project demonstrates how SQL and Power BI can be combined to transform raw transactional data into actionable business insights.

 The analysis identified key drivers of revenue performance, customer value, delivery efficiency, and customer satisfaction.
-The findings revealed that the September revenue decline was driven primarily by lower order volume rather than reduced customer spending, while delivery speed emerged as a significant factor influencing customer satisfaction.
+A central finding is that the September revenue decline was driven by lower order volume rather than reduced spending per order — a distinction that changes which corrective actions make sense.
+Delivery speed also emerged as a factor strongly associated with customer satisfaction.

-The dashboard provides decision-makers with a comprehensive view of business performance and supports data-driven decision-making across sales, operations, and customer experience.
+Equally, the project was deliberate about the limits of the data: where a conclusion is well supported (the volume-versus-spend distinction, the delivery-satisfaction relationship) it is stated as a finding, and where it is not (the underlying cause of the volume drop) it is flagged as a hypothesis for further investigation.
+The dashboard gives decision-makers a clear view of business performance to support data-driven decisions across sales, operations, and customer experience.